Two big happenings are taking place tonight and tomorrow...

 Port Authority is committed to accessibility for all riders, and in most cases the proposed changes will result in improved or maintained service for about 99.5 percent of our riders.
 For the small remainder of riders – less than one-half of one percent – we are pledging to work with each individual to help identify appropriate transit solutions.

 ACCESS might be the best option for riders who have difficulty walking to their bus stops.
 ACCESS provides advanced reservation, door-to-door transit service from 6:00 a.m. to midnight, seven days a week.
 While it is primarily used by the senior citizen and disabled populations, it is open to all riders.
-There’s more information on ACCESS on
+There’s more information on ACCESS on our web site.

 For other riders, Park and Ride lots will serve as an important connection to transit.
 Under the proposed transit development plan, Port Authority would create more Park and Ride lots in suburban areas.
 The map below shows proposed locations: